Pauline Newman: Education and career

-Newman was born in New York City in 1927, to Maxwell H. and Rosella G. Newman.
+Newman was born on June 20, 1927, in New York City, to Maxwell H. and Rosella G. Newman.
 Growing up during and in the aftermath of World War II, Newman "learned to fly planes, drive racecars and ride motorcycles".
 She received a Bachelor of Arts degree from Vassar College in 1947, with a double major in chemistry and philosophy, followed by a Master of Arts from Columbia University in 1948.
 She "sought to be a physician, but changed her mind", receiving a Doctor of Philosophy degree in chemistry from Yale University in 1952.
 At the time, it was unusual for women to work in chemistry, and "no chemical firm would hire her except American Cyanamid".
 As the sole female research scientist employed by that company, "her bosses tried to force her into becoming a librarian until she threatened to walk out".
 She worked as a research scientist for American Cyanamid from 1951 to 1954, during which time she was issued patents for "colorful, dirt-resistant synthetic fabric she helped invent".
 In 1954, she "took her savings and bought a ticket on a boat to Paris, where she supported herself by mixing drinks on the Île Saint-Louis" for six months, until her funds ran out.

 Later in 1954, Newman returned to the United States and started working for FMC Corp., receiving a Bachelor of Laws from New York University School of Law in 1958, and working as a patent attorney and in-house counsel, and for fifteen years (1969–1984) as director of the Patent, Trademark and Licensing Department.
 From 1961 to 1962 Newman also worked for the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a science policy specialist in the Department of Natural Resources.
 She served on the State Department Advisory Committee on International Intellectual Property from 1974 to 1984 and on the advisory committee to the Domestic Policy Review of Industrial Innovation from 1978 to 1979.
 From 1982 to 1984, she was Special Adviser to the United States Delegation to the Diplomatic Conference on the Revision of the Paris Convention for the Protection of Industrial Property.
 Over her career, Newman has received honors including the Wilbur Cross Medal of Yale University Graduate School, and the Award for Outstanding Contributions to International Cooperation from the Pacific Industrial Property Association.
 In 1982, while serving on a presidential committee on industrial stagnation for President Ronald Reagan, Newman helped create the United States Court of Appeals for the Federal Circuit.
 She has also been a "Distinguished Professor of Law" as an adjunct professor at the George Mason University School of Law.